codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/custom-kubectl-commands.md

 The config context is automatically placed for you at the path of the [variable]({{site.baseurl}}/docs/codefresh-yaml/variables/) `$CF_KUBECONFIG_PATH`.
 In the current Codefresh implementation this expands to `/codefresh/volume/sensitive/.kube/config`, inside the [shared step volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps).

+Notice that when you use custom kubectl commands, it is your responsibility to template your manifests using any of the available options.
+If you wish to employ Codefresh for templating it is better to use the dedicated [cf-deploy-kubernetes step]({{site.baseurl}}/docs/deploy-to-kubernetes/kubernetes-templating/) which provides simple templating capabilities.

 ## Using the Codefresh kubectl image

 Codefresh already offers a public docker image with kubectl at [https://hub.docker.com/r/codefresh/kubectl/tags](https://hub.docker.com/r/codefresh/kubectl/tags).
 You can choose a specific version of `kubectl` with the appropriate tag or just select `latest` of the most up-to-date version.